By Erica Arambulo and Brianna Brown

 Montgomery, B. E., Rompalo, A., Hughes, J., Wang, J., Haley, D., Soto-Torres, L., & Hodder, S. (2015).
 Violence against women in selected areas of the United States.
 American Journal of public health, (0), e1-e11.

-This post was written by Erica Arambulo and Brianna Brown, guest bloggers for the OneOp Family Development (FD) team which aims to support the development of professionals working with military families.
-Erica and Brianna are masters-level marriage and family therapist (MFT) in training enrolled in the Marriage and Family Therapy Department at Valdosta State University.
+This post was written by Erica Arambulo and Brianna Brown, guest bloggers for OneOp, which aims to support the development of professionals working with military families.
+Erica and Brianna are masters-level marriage and family therapists (MFT) in training enrolled in the Marriage and Family Therapy Department at Valdosta State University.
 They also work as MFT interns at VSU’s FamilyWorks Clinic, a community-based family therapy clinic.
 You may find more about the authors, here.
-Find out more about OneOp FD team on our website, on Facebook, Twitter, YouTube, and on LinkedIn.
+Find out more about OneOp on our Facebook, Twitter, YouTube, and on LinkedIn.